xavidelamo/mgci-docs/docs/source/sepal.rst

 SEPAL-MGCI :sub:`beta` is built on SEPAL (System for Earth Observation Data Access, Processing, and Analysis for Land Monitoring), an open-source cloud-based platform which allow users to query and process satellite data quickly and efficiently, tailor products for local needs and produce sophisticated and relevant geospatial analyses quickly.

 SEPAL-MGCI is in a beta stage and therefore it is still under development.
 Please contact the SEPAL-MGCI :sub:`beta` team with any comments or suggestions.
-If you have specific bugs to report or improvements to the tool that you would like to suggest, you can also submit them via email to the maintainer (Daniel.GuerreroMachado@fao.org) or in Github’s issue tracker for SEPAL-MGCI :sub:`beta`.
+If you have specific bugs to report or improvements to the tool that you would like to suggest, please use the `GitHub’s issue tracker <https://github.com/dfguerrerom/sepal_mgci/issues>`_ of the SEPAL-MGCI :sub:`beta` module and do follow the `contribution guidelines <https://github.com/dfguerrerom/sepal_mgci/blob/master/CONTRIBUTE.md>`_.

 Authors
 ^^^^^^^